A biography may come in any shape or size.

 it high or low, short or incredibly long in

-the wind department, I suggest your draw
+the wind department, before speaking,

-tions to float some other direction, and
+conceptions to float in some other direction,

-do yourself the favor of giving the whole
+and do yourself the favor of giving the whole

 honest thing a nice long vacation.
-Because,
+Because

 let me be clear, honesty, it’s just not a thing.